bmacnaughton/testeachversion/README.md

 `humanize path [...path]` for each file or directory specified by `path` will select the summary json files and output each package's tests that passed.

 `humanize path [...path] -a` will output each package's skips, passes, and fails.

+`humanize path [...path] -m` or `--merge-duplicates` will process multiple logs from each os-node-version combination replacing previous results with newer results. this is most useful when specific tests fail and a new test run is made that covers only the failed tests. it is similar to Object.assign(test1, test2) in that test2 results replace test1's previous results. for example, if all the hapi tests failed in test1 you can fix the problem then run `testeachversion -p hapi` to test only hapi. i always direct log outputs to a `log/` so, when `testeachversion` has completed you can run `humanize -m logs/` and it will merge test2 results on top of test1 results, filling in the failed hapi results with new hapi (hopefully successful) results.

 ### Versions File